 Removing your mail promptly is no longer an adequate protection, since some thieves are so brazen they follow postal carriers in broad daylight to steal your mail.
 A secure locking mailbox is the first line of defense against ID theft.
-Just think, all those documents you diligently shred before discarding to thwart dumpster divers… well most of them come in the mail!
+Just think, all those documents you diligently paper shredders and locking mailboxes before discarding to thwart dumpster divers… well most of them come in the mail!

 When choosing a locking mailbox, select a strong and durable model to prevent mail theft and vandalism.
 A quality locked mailbox should be:

 - Designed to prevent fishing by hand

 - Designed to prevent prying and leveraged entry

 With the prevalence of mail-identity theft, a quality locking mailbox is a necessary investment to protect your privacy, and will provide peace of mind knowing your good name is safe.